TiKeil/Trust-region-TSRBLOD-code/README.md

 # ~~~
 # This file is part of the paper:
 #
-#           "A relaxed localized trust-region reduced basis approach for
+#           "A Relaxed Localized Trust-Region Reduced Basis Approach for
-#                      optimization of multiscale problems"
+#                      Optimization of Multiscale Problems"
 #
 # by: Tim Keil and Mario Ohlberger
 #
 #   https://github.com/TiKeil/Trust-region-TSRBLOD-code
 #
-# Copyright 2019-2022 all developers.
+# Copyright all developers.
 All rights reserved.
 # License: Licensed as BSD 2-Clause License (http://opensource.org/licenses/BSD-2-Clause)
-# Authors:
-#   Tim Keil (2022)
+# Author: Tim Keil
 # ~~~
 ```

 In this repository, we provide the code for the numerical experiments in Section 5
-of the paper **"tba"** by Tim Keil and Mario Ohlberger.
+of the paper **"A Relaxed Localized Trust-Region Reduced Basis Approach for Optimization of Multiscale Problems"** by Tim Keil and Mario Ohlberger.
-The preprint is available [here](https://arxiv.org/).
+The preprint is available [here](https://arxiv.org/abs/2203.09964).

 For just taking a look at the experiment outputs and data, you do not need to
 install the software.
 Just go to `scripts/test_outputs/`,